Faculty committee: M. W. Wysocki, chair

 - Submit an outline of the thesis to the chair of the committee by the end of January (for a May graduation).

-- Submit three copies of the thesis and names of recommended reviewers to the chair of the honors committee at least four weeks prior to the end of classes during the semester in which graduation is expected.
+- Submit three copies of the thesis and names of recommended reviewers to the chair of the honors committee by four weeks before the end of classes in the semester in which graduation is expected.

 - Students may volunteer to publish their final, approved thesis at eCommons Cornell University Library, as long as doing so does not interfere with other plans, such as patenting or publishing in another journal.
 A permission form can be obtained from the honors committee chair.

-Further details regarding the research honors program can be obtained from the chair of the Physical Sciences Research Honors Committee.
+Further details of the program can be obtained from the chair of the Physical Sciences Research Honors Committee.